 To be clear, I'm not talking about smacking that totally obnoxious person at the grocery store upside the head instead of smiling patiently while they loudly talk on their cell phone in the checkout line.
 Or devouring an entire box of Krispy Kreme's instead of having a lovely, low-fat bran muffin for breakfast.

 Those are impulses guided by impatience, frustration, hunger, or boredom which would feel satisfying in the moment but could result in serious injury or jail time with the former - and perhaps a need for larger pants with the latter.

 No, I am talking about listening to the call of your heart or soul to create the life you desire instead of doing what other people think you should do because it fits into the picture of your life THEY have for you.

 It’s about feeling the pull towards something greater than you ever thought you could do or be and listening to it instead of the opinions of those who said it would be impossible or a failure.

 It’s doing what is in line with your most authentic self instead of staying with the status quo.
 And sometimes - unfortunately - it is about disappointing or hurting others by loving yourself more than anyone else or ever before.

 True, there are some people who are complete rule followers: those who always think of others first or who - without fail – take the correct action even if it’s not what they want or need.

-But doing the "right" thing - while considerate, nice and perhaps caring - could also be an act of giving up your spirit or essence one piece at a time instead of deepening your connection to you and the life you were meant to live.
+But doing the "right" thing - while considerate, nice, and perhaps caring - could also be an act of giving up your spirit or essence one piece at a time instead of deepening your connection to yourself and the life you were meant to live.
 Sounds like a slow march to dissatisfaction and resentment to me.